-- A robust and effective internal control environment is necessary to ensure that we conduct our business in compliance with the laws and regulations applicable to us.
+- We currently operate a highly complex infrastructure, which can compromise the quality of the overall control environment.
+Establishing a more efficient bank with a strong control environment depends on successfully streamlining and simplifying our IT landscape as well as cultural change. - A robust and effective internal control environment is necessary to ensure that we conduct our business in compliance with the laws and regulations applicable to us.
 We may be unable to complete our initiatives to enhance the efficacy of our internal control environment as quickly as we intend or as our regulators demand, and our efforts may be insufficient to prevent all future deficiencies in our control environment or to result in fewer litigations or regulatory and enforcement investigations and proceedings in the future.
-Furthermore, implementation of enhanced controls may result in higher than expected costs of regulatory compliance that could offset efficiency gains. - We expect that de-leveraging of CRU will continue.
+Furthermore, implementation of enhanced controls may result in higher than expected costs of regulatory compliance that could offset efficiency gains. - We expect that de-leveraging of CRU will continue, while reducing cost.
 BNP Paribas and Deutsche Bank have signed a master transaction agreement to provide continuity of service to Deutsche Bank's Prime Finance and Electronic Equities clients.
 Under the agreement Deutsche Bank will continue to operate the platform until clients can be migrated to BNP Paribas.
 For the remainder of the CRU assets, we will take opportunities to accelerate the wind down, where it is economically rational.
-In the event that the CRU is not able to de-leverage as planned, or if issues arise that interfere with our agreement with BNP Paribas, our objectives could be jeopardized.
+In the event that the CRU is not able to de-leverage or reduce costs as planned, or if issues arise that interfere with our agreement with BNP Paribas, our objectives could be jeopardized.